espanso/espanso/docs/matches.md

 ```
 {% endraw %}

-As always, restart espanso with `espanso restart` and you should have this match expand into the output
+As always, restart espanso with `espanso restart`.
-of the script!
+If you now try to type `:pyscript` anywhere, you should see `Hello from python` appear.

 You can do the same thing with any programming language, just change the `args` array accordingly.